 What Is Hard Chrome Plating?

-If we want to understand the process of hard chrome plating, we need to first understand what hard chrome plating is.
-Chrome plating is also called industrial chrome.
-Unlike decorative chrome, its main feature is not the aesthetics of the surface.
-The role of industrial chromium is to highlight its function and practicality.
-The main purpose of decorative chrome is to increase the visual appeal of an item by applying a thin layer of chrome.
+Hard chrome plating is also called industrial chrome.
+Unlike decorative chrome, chrome plating’s main feature is not the aesthetics of the surface.
+The role of Chrome plating is to highlight its function and practicality.
 From durability, hard chrome plating is undoubtedly more popular.

 Of course, under certain conditions, the substrate also needs to be further processed.
 For example, in order to increase the thickness of the metal surface coating, the operator will place the substrate in an electrochemical cell.